 - the civil and energy engineering team at the ICube laboratory

-Double degrees exist with institutions in Germany and the United States.
+Double degrees exist with institutions in Germany, Canada and the United States.

 The training received and the different experiences gained during their time at INSA give young graduates the versatility to become:

 - design engineers

 The development engineer participates in the design and engineering side of a project, checks the technical compliance of the drawings, adds variants to the project and justifies them, advises the sales engineer and the works engineer.

 The design and cost engineer evaluates all the components of the project to work out a price: equipment, personnel, administration.